MelodicCrypter/AlbumWorks-Test/README.md

 // 24 here is the user's recent transaction, equals to $24
 // the default historic transaction is $25
 // so $25 + $24 = $49
-// above code will return a message saying//
+// above code will return a message saying
-// "you need to spend some more to become a White Level member" get_reward_level($user, 24);
+// "Spend more to become a White Level member." get_reward_level($user, 24);

-// If the user's recent transaction is $100, the he/she
+// If the user's recent transaction is $100, then he/she
-// will become a Blue Level member get_reward_level($user, 100);
+// will become a Blue Level member and this code will
+// return "Blue Level"
+get_reward_level($user, 100);
 ```